the-turing-way/bookdash/.github/ISSUE_TEMPLATE/bookdash-planning-issue.md

 We are also inviting interest from The Turing Way community members to host a local hub, see details and share your response via a separate Google form: [add registration form link]

 ------------------------------------------------------------------
 We have created the following checklists, which are structured to help organise Book Dashes online or in-person.
+Some of the tasks on the checklist should be simuoltaneously.

 # Before the Event -- all online